-$$NPV(k_e) = (1 - \alpha) \cdot L \cdot (\Gamma^s \cdot p^s - LCOE) \cdot CF \cdot k_e. \tag{18}$$
+$$NPV(k_e) = (1 - \alpha) \cdot L \cdot (\Gamma^s \cdot p^s - LCOE) \cdot CF \cdot k_e.$$ (18)

 We refer to $\Gamma^s \cdot p^s - LCOE$ as the (pre-tax) profit margin per kWh for the renewable energy source.
 If this margin is positive, intermittent power generation is said to be cost competitive on its own.
-Consistent with Reichelstein and Sahoo (2015), equation (18) shows that a renewable electricity generation system is cost competitive (yields a positive NPV) in an environment with time varying prices if the average sales price adjusted by the co-variation coefficient exceeds the levelized cost of electricity.
+Consistent with Reichelstein and Sahoo (2015), Equation (18) shows that a renewable electricity generation system is cost competitive (yields a positive NPV) in an environment with time varying prices if the average sales price adjusted by the co-variation coefficient exceeds the levelized cost of electricity.

 For the hydrogen subsystem, our definition of the conversion value of hydrogen, CV_h , already incorporates the variable operating costs of converting electricity and water into hydrogen.
 For investment purposes, the additional relevant cost then is the Levelized Fixed Cost of Hydrogen (LFCH).
-On a life-cycle basis, it captures the capacity and fixed operating costs per kWh required to absorb electricity at the PtG plant (Farhat and Reichelstein, 2016).
-With subscript h for hydrogen, we proceed analogously to the levelized cost of electricity to define the LFCH as:
+On a life-cycle basis, it captures the capacity and fixed operating costs per kWh required to absorb electricity at the PtG plant (Farhat and Reichelstein 2016).
+With the subscript h representing hydrogen, the levelized cost of electricity is given: